yochaigal/cairn/resources/frequently-asked-questions.md

  **Esther**: _"Right.
 The question is, how do we cross the **God-Slip**?
 Are there any bridges at our level?"_

  **Warden**: _"Not that you can see.
 In the far North a copse of trees hugs the ravine and partially blocks your way; you'd need to explore a bit to see past them.
 A few hundred meters South however you can see a small shelf jutting out from inside the ravine, probably fifty feet down.
-It might require a little work to shimmy onto."_
+It makes a sort of "L" shape, getting pretty close to the other side.
+It might require a little work to shimmy onto, but it seems doable."_

  **Barry**: _"I say, let's go for the shelf.
 Still go that rope?
 I have some pitons."_